thornjad/CloudflareTempestStationForwarder/README.md

 # Cloudflare Tempest Station Forwarder

 A Cloudflare Worker that reads weather data from a [Tempest](https://tempest.earth/) weather station and forwards it to weather reporting services on a 5-minute cron schedule.
+Lightweight enough to fit well within the free tier of Cloudflare Workers.

 Currently, only destinations which I personally feed to are included.
 I'm open to PRs adding other destinations.